awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ### AWS CLI<a name="AuroraMySQL.Replication.CrossRegion.Promote.CLI"></a>

-To promote a Read Replica to a DB cluster, use the AWS CLI [ `promote-read-replica-db-cluster`](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html) command\.
+To promote a read replica to a DB cluster, use the AWS CLI [ `promote-read-replica-db-cluster`](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html) command\.

 **Example**
 For Linux, macOS, or Unix: